Employment Resources for Family Members of Deceased Service Members

 Family member derived preference

-The spouse, widow, widower or mother of a service member or veteran may be able to claim up to 10 preference points on a federal employment application.
+The spouse, widow, widower or parent of a service member or veteran may be able to claim up to 10 preference points on a federal employment application.

 - The Feds Hire Vets program gives eligible veterans preference in being hired over other applicants.

-- Family Member Preference allows the spouse, widow, widower or mother of a veteran to claim the veterans' preference for certain federal positions if the service member or veteran is unable to use it due to disability or death.
+- Family Member Preference allows the spouse, widow, widower or parent of a veteran to claim the veteran's preference for certain federal positions if the service member or veteran is unable to use it due to disability or death.

-- Both the mother and spouse of a service member or veteran may be entitled to claim the preference if they meet the requirements.
+Both the parent and spouse of a deceased service member or veteran may be entitled to claim the Family Member Preference if they meet eligibility requirements: